Moths of North Carolina

 Click on graph to enlarge

 Flight Comments: The adults in Florida mostly fly from February through May.
-Our four adult records as of 2023 (all from Fort Macon State Park) range from 17 April to 9 May.
+Our records as of 2024 range from 17 April to 9 May.
+We have larval records from mid-June and late-November, which suggests that there might be a second, overwintering brood produced in the fall.

 Habitats and Life History

-Habitats: Our five records as of 2023 are all from coastal dunes and sandy spoil areas where Dune Marsh-elder grows, a species that grows in deep sand.
+Habitats: Our records as of 2024 are all from coastal dunes and sandy spoil areas where Dune Marsh-elder grows.

-Observation Methods: The adults appear to only occasionally visit lights.
+Observation Methods: The adults occasionally visit lights.
 There are surprisingly few recent records of this species in the US.
 We recommend either running lights or searching for the mines on the leaves of Iva imbricata and rearing the adults.

 Wikipedia